About Co-op Ed (Quick Reference)

 To whom is Co-op Ed available?

 All students of the University are eligible to participate in the Co-op Ed programme.
 Your participation can either be mandatory or voluntary, depending on the requirements of your course of study.
 Co-op Ed modules are normally offered to students who are in their second , third or fourth years of study.
-However, there are some certificate programmes that require students to complete this module at the end of their first year.
+However, there are some certificate courses of study that require students to complete this module at the end of their first year.

 How will you prepare to participate in Co-op Ed?